KNOW YOUR RIGHTS:

 Yes, you still need a court order regarding your parental rights and the rights of your child to his or her two parents (via parentage or adoption, discussed below), even if you are married and even if you are both on the birth certificate (as “Mother/Father” or as “Parent/Parent”).
 The reason is a concept called “portability of judgment.”

 We feel even more strongly about this recommendation since the U.S. Supreme Court decided the same-sex adoption case of V.L. v.
 E.L. on March 7, 2016.
 The issue presented in that case was whether Alabama had to recognize a Georgia adoption by a non-biological parent in a lesbian artificial insemination case.
-The Court answered yes, that Full Faith and Credit applies to the adoption, and that the adoption and resulting equal parental rights must be recognized by Alabama, even if the state disagrees that same-sex couples should be allowed to be equal legal parents.
+The Court answered yes, that Full Faith and Credit applies to the adoption, and that the adoption and resulting equal parental rights must be recognized by Alabama, even if the state disagrees that same-sex couples should be allowed to be equal legal parents and even if the adoption order is inconsistent with the public policies of the state.
 The short and sweet and unanimous decision in V.L. v.
 E.L. speaks to the strength of this holding.

 We also recommend obtaining a court order not just for geographic portability, but also for portability in time.
 If a couple rests on a birth certificate, and the legislature changes the law of parentage in the future, ambiguity would result.
 Only a court order will freeze time and clearly survive changes in the law.

-In addition, if your parental rights are ever challenged in court, a court order will provide much stronger protection than just a birth certificate and/or contract or other similar document.
+In addition, if the non-biological parent’s rights are ever challenged in court (by the biological parent, by family members, or by a third-party providers of services or benefits like a health insurance company or pension administrator), a court order will provide much stronger protection than just a birth certificate, contract, and/or pattern of conduct.

 The remainder of this article goes through the different ways to secure and protect the rights of your child to his or her two legal parents.